eromelus/parking-calendar/README.md

 - 🟨 Yellow: 58–92 cars (medium)
 - 🟥 Red: 93–115 cars (high)

-Clicking on a date logs customer details to the console (expandable to a UI).
+Features a **mobile-first responsive design** with an interactive modal that displays customer details when clicking on calendar dates.

 ---